Docugami’s new model for understanding documents cuts its teeth on NASA archives – TechCrunch

 All this data is meant to be portable too, of course — there are integrations planned with various other common pipes and services in business, allowing for automatic reports, alerts if certain conditions are reached, automated creation of templates and standard documents (no more keeping an old one around with underscores where the principals go).

 Remember, this is all half an hour after you uploaded them in the first place, no labeling or pre-processing or cleaning required.
 And the AI isn’t working from some preconceived notion or format of what a lease document looks like.
 It’s learned all it needs to know from the actual docs you uploaded — how they’re structured, where things like names and dates figure relative to one another, and so on.
-And it works across verticals and uses an interface anyone can figure out a few minutes.
+And it works across verticals and uses an interface anyone can figure out in a few minutes.
 Whether you’re in healthcare data entry or construction contract management, the tool should make sense.

 The web interface where you ingest and create new documents is one of the main tools, while the other lives inside Word.
 There Docugami acts as a sort of assistant that’s fully aware of every other document of whatever type you’re in, so you can create new ones, fill in standard information, comply with regulations and so on.